front-end-foundations/7-ajax-11ty/readme.md

 Restart the server and you'll find the img folder in `_site`.

-The image path needs to be altered from a relative path to a root directory path:
+Note: the image path needs to be altered from a relative path to a root directory path:

 `![Image of apples](/img/apples.png)`

-We can use this in 11ty to loop through the images collection with:
+We can use our collection to loop through the images collection with:

 ```html
 {% for filename in images %}